 Kerstin Nordstrom

-At Mount Holyoke, she teaches introductory and advanced classical mechanics, statistical mechanics, and has taken over the pre-health introductory sequence.
+At Mount Holyoke, she teaches introductory and advanced classical mechanics, statistical mechanics, and took over the pre-health introductory sequence for several years to rework it.
 In her introductory courses, she uses techniques validated by physics education research (PER) to improve learning outcomes.
 She also strongly believes the introductory lectures should couple tightly with the labs, and has redesigned much of the course material to be more context-rich, especially with respect to biological systems in the pre-health sequence.
 In her advanced courses, she asks students to complete computational exercises in MATLAB to develop their proficiency with writing code, to understand processes like numerical differentiation and integration, and to practice working with large datasets.

-In May 2017, she traveled to India to participate in the Emory Tibet Science Initiative and taught physics to Buddhist monks.
+In 2017 and 2018, she traveled to India to participate in the Emory Tibet Science Initiative and taught physics to Buddhist monks.
 This dovetailed nicely with her love of travel.
 She also likes hiking, lifting heavy things, and was a rugby player in a former life.
-She also loves trivia and plays every week in a local league.
+She also loves trivia.

 Areas of Expertise